JoaoGadelha/BackendPractice/README.md

 `http://localhost:9000/.netlify/functions/index`

 If everything is set correctly, a message `Home Page` should be displayed on the browser.
-For the moment, your site is only running locally, now you must upload it to Github and Netlify for a live version of your site.
+For the moment, your site is only running locally, now you must upload it to Github and Netlify for a live version.

 9. Upload the project folder to a new Github repository [here](https://github.com/).
 Remember that the `node_modules` must not be included in the repository.